Common Construction Site Injuries

-Construction is sadly one of one of the most dangerous industries to work in
+Construction in Australia one of one of the most dangerous industries to work in Study Shows

 A study conducted by Safe Work Australia over the course of 13 years found that construction workers are up to 4x more likely to be unable to work for a significant length of time following injury than workers in other industries, indicating the more serious nature of injuries sustained in this sector.